ad-auroram/Big-Data/doc/Plan.md

 industry_data.py originally had a lot more calls to util functions, but I replaced them by defining variables with them at the beginning of the method, so then they'd be called once rather than multiple times.

+I felt I had a good idea of how to approach big_data.py, but ran into a block when I couldn't quite remember how to call instances of a class in Python.
+I reviewed more and it worked.

 *   [ ] **Tag** the last commit in this phase `implemented` and push it to GitLab.